 How Ingredients Affect The Taste Of Beer

-If you’re making homemade beer and had some disappointing results, it may be worth considering how different beers achieve their flavors.
+If you’re making homemade beer and had some disappointing results, it may be worth considering how each beer gets its flavor.

-Many brewers change the taste of their beer through three simple, core ingredients.
-Yeast, hops, and barley.
+The taste of beer is changed in the brewing process through the use and mixture of three basic ingredients, which are: yeast, hops, and barley.
 But what impact do these flavors have on the taste of beer?
 Let’s find out!

-It’s a well-known fact that increasing or decreasing yeast input can be the difference between producing a lager or an ale.
+It’s a well-known fact that raising or lowering the amount of yeast can make the distinction between creating an ale or a lager.

 As we’ve already mentioned, yeast has sugars and therefore it will add a sugary flavor to beer.

 However, you can make alcohol without adding yeast but not entirely.
-Yeast is a living micro fungus that lives in the air.
-In the right conditions your alcohol can ferment without adding yeast and instead use naturally occuring yeast and bacteria to ferment.
+Yeast is a micro fungus that lives in the air.
+In the right conditions, your alcohol will even ferment without supplementing it with additional yeast.
+It instead uses naturally occurring yeast and bacteria in the air to ferment.